Andon Dončevski: Club career

-Born in Kavadarci, Kingdom of Yugoslavia, he played with FK Vardar youth team in 1952.
+Born in Kavadarci, he played with FK Vardar youth team in 1952.
 He was incorporated into the first team of Vardar, becoming their main goal scorer in the Yugoslav First League and Second League amassing a record 217 goals.
 Among the awards for his efficiency and scoring was an invitation from Red Star Belgrade to play on their team during their tour in South America.
 He later coached Vardar from 1985 to 1988.
 In the 1986–1987 season he won the title with Vardar but after legal proceedings the title was given to Partizan.
-Dončevski took a new challenge to pass on his experience abroad to Anorthosis Famagusta, Espérance de Tunis, Preston Lions FC, the VPL, in Australia.
+Dončevski took a new challenge to pass on his experience abroad to Anorthosis Famagusta,Espérance de Tunis,Preston Makedonia/Preston Lions FC, the Victorian Premier League team, in Australia.

 International career

 Dončevski played for Yugoslav national B team in a game against Poland played in Lodz on 4 June 1961.
 Afterwards he was called for the main national team on several occasions, but failed to make a debut.